Mel Stottlemyre (stottme02)

 After retiring, Stottlemyre was the pitching coach at the University of Nevada, Las Vegas, his alma mater.

 In 2002, he became the pitching coach of the Yakima Bears.
 In 2003, he moved to the Lancaster JetHawks, then in 2004 to the El Paso Diablos.
 In 2005 and 2006, he occupied the same position with the Missoula Osprey.
 After the 2006 season, Stottlemyre was named Minor league pitching coordinator for the Arizona Diamondbacks.
 He became the Diamondbacks' pitching coach in mid-season 2009, replacing Bryan Price and held the job through 2010.
 In 2011, Stottlemyre was the Diamondbacks' minor league pitching coordinator and returned to the role until the end of the 2013 season, earning rave reviews from the team's young pitchers.
-In 2014, he returned to the big league D-Backs' staff as bullpen coach.
+In 2014, he returned to the big league D-Backs' staff as bullpen coach, staying until the end of the 2015 season.
+In 2016, he was appointed pitching coach of the Seattle Mariners.